ethereum/eth2.0-pm/eth2.0-implementers-calls/call_030.md

 A proposal made to use timestamps instead of block depth to reduce overhead of caching, and issues handling re-orgs locally.
 Removes Beacon state read done when loading.
 - [**eth2.0-specs#1537** Concerns about Eth1 Voting in Context of Caching](https://github.com/ethereum/eth2.0-specs/issues/1537)

 ## Actions

+- **30.5**—Decide on new caching specification proposal.
-- *30.3*—Create a script that reads and delivers the genesis state to the client.
+- **30.6**—Create a script that reads and delivers the genesis state to the client.

 # 7. Open Discussion/Closing Remarks